The Tigers at the Gate: Moving Privacy Forward Through Proactive Transparency

 US privacy regulators don’t want a cyberpunk future, let alone a grimdark one.
 They are genuinely trying to understand new technologies and ways of doing business online.
 A little proactive transparency and courage to cooperate goes a long way.

-In April, I attended the IAB Tech Lab’s conference, which focused on the perfect storm of regulatory and market pressures facing the adtech ecosystem.
+On March 28, 2024, I attended the IAB Tech Lab’s conference, which focused on the perfect storm of regulatory and market pressures facing the adtech ecosystem.
 The theme was clear: adapt or be left behind in a privacy-forward operating environment.
-The urgency to navigate these pressures with integrity and transparency was echoed again at the NAI Summit 2024.
-But with sobering modifiers.

 The first, expressed by Alan Chapell, NAI Board Chair, was for industry to have courage in the face of difficult decisions.
 Profile-targeting -- dubbed ‘surveillance advertising’ by the Center of Democracy and Technology among other advocacy groups -- may well need to go away unless done through a combination of PETs.